 Renal angiomyolipomas (AML) are a type of benign renal neoplasm encountered both sporadically and as part of a phakomatosis, most commonly tuberous sclerosis.
-They are considered one of a number of tumors with perivascular epitheloid cellular differentiation (PEComas) and are composed of vascular, smooth muscle and fat elements.
+They are considered one of a number of tumors with perivascular epithelioid cellular differentiation (PEComas) and are composed of vascular, smooth muscle and fat elements.
 They can spontaneously hemorrhage, which may be fatal.
-AMLs usually have characteristic radiographic appearances.
+Angiomyolipomas usually have characteristic radiographic appearances.

-The remaining 20% are seen in association with phakomatoses, the vast majority in the setting of tuberous sclerosis (80% of them get AML) although they have also been described in the setting of von Hippel-Lindau syndrome (vHL) and neurofibromatosis type 1 (NF1) 5,7.
+The remaining 20% are seen in association with phakomatoses, the vast majority in the setting of tuberous sclerosis.
+Angiomyolipomas are found in 25-50% of tuberous sclerosis patients 23.
+They have also been described in the setting of von Hippel-Lindau syndrome (vHL) and neurofibromatosis type 1 (NF1) 5,7.
 In these cases, they present earlier (usually identified by the age of 10 years), are larger, and are far more numerous.
-They are more likely to be fat-poor which accounts for their earlier presentation 2,6,7.
+They are more likely to be fat-poor, which accounts for their earlier presentation 2,6,7.
 They have also been associated with lymphangioleiomyomatosis (LAM) 20.

 Angiomyolipomas are often found incidentally when the kidneys are imaged for other reasons, or as part of screening in patients with tuberous sclerosis.